whamcloud/Online-Help/docs/Introduction_1_0.md

 <a href="#1.0">Top of Page</a>

 <a id="1.2"></a>
-## Overview of Intel® Enterprise Edition for Lustre* software
+## Overview of Manager for Lustre* software

-Intel® Enterprise Edition for Lustre* software is a global single-namespace file system architecture that allows parallel access by many clients to all the data in the file system across many servers and storage devices.
+Manager for Lustre* software is a global single-namespace file system architecture that allows parallel access by many clients to all the data in the file system across many servers and storage devices.
 Designed to take advantage of the reliability features of enterprise-class storage hardware, Manager for Lustre\* software supports availability features such as redundant servers with storage failover.
 Metadata and data are stored on separate servers to allow each system to be optimized for the different workloads.
 The components of an Manager for Lustre\* software, file storage system include the following:

 - Intel® Manager for Lustre server: The server that hosts the Manager for Lustre\* software and GUI, and is the server from which Lustre file systems are created, monitored, and managed.
 Connected to storage servers via the administrative LAN.
 This is distinct from the management server, which provides access to the management target.
 - Management server(s) (MGS): Provide access to the management target.
 Paired, redundant management servers provide server failover (high availability) in the event of a server failure.